About CFI On Campus

 - Subscription to Skeptical Inquirer at a special student rate of $19.96

-- Discounted admission to Council for Secular Humanism and Committee for Skeptical Inquiry conferences
+- Discounted admission to Center for Inquiry conferences

 - Ability to apply for scholarships and attend the Center for Inquiry Institute

 - Invitation to apply for CFI internships and to receive job opening bulletins